Fort Hamilton in Brooklyn in Kings County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Exploration.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Dover Patrol (about 400 feet away, measured in a direct line); John Paul Jones (about 400 feet away); Vietnam War Memorial (about 400 feet away); First Resistance to British Arms in NY (about 500 feet away); The Battle of Brooklyn (about 500 feet away); Denyse’s Ferry – Gravesend Bay (about 500 feet away); Spanish 24-Pounder (about 700 feet away); 13-inch Seacoast Mortar, Pattern 1861 (about 700 feet away).
+At least 8 other markers are within walking distance of this marker: The Dover Patrol (about 400 feet away, measured in a direct line); John Paul Jones (about 400 feet away); Vietnam War Memorial (about 400 feet away); The First Resistance (about 500 feet away); The Battle of Brooklyn (about 500 feet away); Frank Decolvenaere Dog Run (about 600 feet away); Spanish 24-Pounder (about 700 feet away); 13-inch Seacoast Mortar, Pattern 1861 (about 700 feet away).
 Touch for a list and map of all markers in Brooklyn.

 More about this marker.
 The marker is along a path in John Paul Jones Park.